-In the United States, there were 9,500 jobs for Tool Grinder, Filer, or Sharpener in 2016.
+There were about 9,500 jobs for Tool Grinder, Filer, or Sharpener in 2016 (in the United States).
 There is little to no growth in job opportunities for Tool Grinder, Filer, or Sharpener.
 There will be an estimated 1,100 positions for Tool Grinder, Filer, or Sharpener per year.

 The states with the most job growth for Tool Grinder, Filer, or Sharpener are Georgia, Connecticut, and New Jersey.
 Watch out if you plan on working in Vermont, Missouri, or Michigan.
 These states have the worst job growth for this type of profession.